SimpleLab-Inc/wsb/src/analysis/sandbox/matching/readme.md

 ### Configure the database

+Log into the container:

+`docker exec -it postgis bash`

-Connect to the PostGIS server and run:
+Connect to the PostGIS server using psql:

+`psql -U postgres`

+Create a new database:

 `create database wsb;`

-Connect to the database and run:
+Connect to the database:

+`\c wsb`

+Add the postgis extension:

 `CREATE EXTENSION postgis;`

+Exit out of psql:

+`exit`

+Exit out of the docker container:

+`exit`